Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

 1. Continue on to the *HPE Slingshot Operations Guide* to bring up the additional cabinets in the fabric.

-1. Update workload manager configuration to include any new added compute nodes to the system.
+1. Update workload manager configuration to include any newly added compute nodes to the system.

-   1. **If Slurm is the installed workload manager**, then see section *10.3.1 Add a New or Configure an Existing Slurm Template* in the *`HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX Systems (S-8003)`* to regenerate the Slurm configuration to include any new compute nodes added to the system.
+   - **If Slurm is the installed workload manager**, then see section *10.3.1 Add a New or Configure an Existing Slurm Template* in the *`HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX Systems (S-8003)`* to regenerate the Slurm configuration to include any new compute nodes added to the system.
-   1. **If PBS Pro is the installed workload manager**: *Coming soon*
+   - **If PBS Pro is the installed workload manager**: *Coming soon*

-1. **For each** management NCN being added to the system please follow [Add Remove Replace NCNs](../node_management/Add_Remove_Replace_NCNs.md) to add these additional management NCNs one at a time.
+1. **One at a time, add each** new management NCN using the [Add Remove Replace NCNs](../node_management/Add_Remove_Replace_NCNs.md) procedure.